vinyaponugoti/project2/README.md

 - ```pip install jupyterlab```

 ### Code usage
 In order to run our code, use the command ```python3 SRC/testing_generator.py``` This will output the test results for the images from the well lit, black and white, and low contrast datasets in the well_lit_results.csv, black_white_results.csv, and low_contrast_results.csv respectively with each image from the dataset and its generated caption in the same line.
-In order to generate ca
+In order to generate captions for a new dataset of images you can add save_test_results("name_of_images_dataset", "output.csv") to the

 # DATA